 Located on the outskirts of Canterbury, Kent College is a Tardis if you take the time to explore what is going on beyond its classic exterior yet with extensive modern facilities, including the spanking new Great Hall, a state-of-the-art auditorium that played a key part in the Canterbury Festival and is rightly the school’s new pride and joy.
-With a rich history in Canterbury, having been teaching pupils for the past 130 years, this is a school that is constantly evolving with the recent appointment of a new Head plus its forward-looking approach to education that can be tailored to each of its 575 pupils.
-Mingle this with a strong reputation for Music and Sport, and a desire to instil kindness and generosity in their pupils as part of its Christian Methodist principles, and you can be confident that this is the school for you if you are looking for a well-rounded education where your child’s strengths will be quickly identified and nurtured to help them succeed in whatever path they choose.
+With a rich history in Canterbury, having been teaching pupils for the past 130 years, this is a school that is constantly evolving with a forward-looking approach to education that can be tailored to each of its 575 pupils.
+Mingle this with a strong reputation for Music and Sport, and a desire to instill kindness and generosity in their pupils as part of its Christian Methodist principles, and you can be confident that this is the school for you if you are looking for a well-rounded education where your child’s strengths will be quickly identified and nurtured to help them succeed in whatever path they choose.

-Boasting 80 acres in total, with 26 acres of playing fields, and a real working farm as well as RSPB nature reserve, Kent College is STILL not complacent about sitting on its laurels, with much more planned in the pipeline.
+Boasting 80 acres in total, with 26 acres of playing fields, and a real working farm as well as RSPB nature reserve, Kent College is STILL not complacent about sitting on its laurels, with much more planned.
 The Great Hall, a success with students and parents alike, has inspired a new shopping list of additions which can also benefit the community in the same way that the Great Hall has been a tremendous asset to Canterbury since it was opened in September 2019.
 It’s hard to see what they are lacking since they have a large Sports Hall and astroturf, extensive science labs and DT department, drama studio, and even a riding arena but development plans are ongoing to ensure the school continues to evolve a campus for 21st-century education.

 Regardless of the future, there is still a lot to like for pupils today.
 Budding vet in your family or horse enthusiast?
 They will be hard-pressed not to like Moat Farm which is a short walk from the main Senior school campus, where they can spend time with a wide array of farm animals or learn to ride and look after horses at its own riding school which can be incorporated into the sports’ programme.
 Farm club is also hosted four nights a week as well as Saturday mornings plus riding lessons are offered too which has led to Kent College having its own highly successful NSEA show jumping and eventing team.